|

 Building

-The Christian ministry of the old Celtic Church was
+The Christian ministry of the old Celtic Church was first promoted by a monk

-first promoted by a monk called Thaddeus (Tida) who lived in the era of Saint Patrick on what
+called Thaddeus (Tida) who lived in the era of Saint Patrick on what is known as Church Island

-is known as Church Island - described elsewhere in this web-site.
-A new church was built in
+- described elsewhere in this web-site.
+A new church was built in the village of Bellaghy in

-the village of Bellaghy in c1621.
-It was constructed of brick and lime with windows of timber
+c1621.
+It was constructed of brick and lime with windows of timber and a wooden spire, rooved

-In 1641 the original church was burned down in an
+In 1641 and again in 1741 the original church

-arson attack.
-There may have been a gap before the present church was built c1788
+was burned down in an arson attack.
+There may have been a gap before the present church was

-atop the tower.
+be built atop the tower.
 It rises symmetrically to 120 feet.
 The main church was roofed using

 shingles, these being replaced with Bangor Blue slates sometime in the mid